begieian/simple-burger/README.md

 # simple-burger
-React Burger App

-Simple responsive application using React and Redux.
+Simple responsive application using React and Redux for front-end and Firebase for back-end.